pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0141.md

   }
 ```

 And if you really do need to perform state mutations between each of these asynchronous operations then you will incur a bit of ping-ponging.
-But, [as mentioned above](#Maintaining-a-separate-enum-of-actions-is-unnecessary-work), there are great benefits to having a data description of actions, such as an extreme decoupling of logic from the view, the ability to test every aspect of your feature, including how effects execute, and more.
+But, [as mentioned above](#Maintaining-a-separate-enum-of-actions-is-unnecessary-work), there are great benefits to having a data description of actions, such as an extreme decoupling of logic from the view, powerful debugging tools, the ability to test every aspect of your feature, and more.
+If you were to try to reproduce those abilities in a non-TCA app you would be inevitably led to the same ping-ponging.

 <!-- TODO: We should be able to completely eliminate ping-ponging in TCA 2.0 -->